SI364-Winter2018/Sample-Readme-Repo/README.md

 ### **Documentation README Requirements**

 - **[x] Create a `README.md` file for your app that includes the full list of requirements from this page.
 The ones you have completed should be bolded or checked off.
-(You bold things in Markdown by using two asterisks, like this:** `**This text would be bold** and this text would not be`)

 - **[x] The `README.md` file should use markdown formatting and be clear / easy to read.